Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Approach

 \subsection{Program Variant Generation}

-\tool generates a set of \emph{program variants} by applying controlled mutations to the reference patch $P_{gt}$.
+\tool generates a set of \emph{program variants} by applying \textit{controlled mutations} to the reference patch $P_{gt}$.
+We refer to these as \emph{controlled mutations} because they are confined to the patch region, isolating the behavioral effects of the repair.
 These variants act as behavioral probes: variants that pass all tests in $T$ but differ from $P_{gt}$ reveal gaps in the test suite.
 To focus on behavior introduced by the fix, \tool restricts all transformations to the \emph{patch region}, defined by the location of the modified lines in $P_{gt}$.
 If the modified lines fall inside a function body, the patch region is defined as the enclosing function, allowing access to relevant surrounding logic (e.g., branches and return paths).
 If the patch spans multiple functions, each function is treated as a separate patch region.
 For patches outside any function (e.g., module-level statements), the patch region consists of the modified lines.

 \tool generates program variants using two complementary strategies and filters them to retain only valid and informative ones, yielding the final set $V$.